primeeng-adil/netsuite-takeoff-integration/README.md

 <img src="res/error1.png" alt="Error 1" width="400"/>
 </p>

-This error occurs when you try to run the setup on a network drive.
-Make sure to copy the setup on your local and then run it from there.
+If you encounter this error while attempting to run the setup, it's likely due to the setup file being located on a network drive.
+To resolve this, follow these steps:
+1. Copy the setup files from the network drive to your local machine.
+2. Run the setup from your local drive.

 <p align="center">
 <img src="res/error2.png" alt="Error 2" width="400"/>
 </p>

-This error occurs when the program cannot find an element on the NetSuite page.
-It could be possible that the ID of some element has changed.
+Encountering this error indicates that the program is unable to locate a specific element on the NetSuite page.
+A potential reason could be a change in the input field's id/name.
+To address this issue effectively, follow these steps:
-Add some delay to the execution to see where the error is occurring.
-After the element is located, make sure the ID on it matches the one in the program source code.
+1. **Introduce Execution Delay:** Add a slight delay to the program's execution.
+This allows you to pinpoint the exact point of failure, potentially highlighting which element (input field) is causing the issue.
+2. **Element ID Check:** Once you've identified the problematic element, cross-reference its id/name with the one specified in the program's source code.
+Ensure that they match precisely.

 <p align="center">
 <img src="res/error3.png" alt="Error 3" width="400"/>
 </p>

-This error occurs when any of the Excel files used by the program is already opened and in use by a user.
+This error emerges when the program detects that one of the Excel files it relies upon is already open on your machine.
+To address this issue, take the following steps:
+1. **File Closure:** Ensure that the Excel file in question is closed on the system where the program is running.
+2. **Exclusive Access:** For smooth program operation, it's essential that the Excel files are not concurrently open across multiple instances or users.

 <p align="center">
 <img src="res/error4.png" alt="Error 4" width="400"/>
 </p>

+If you encounter this error, it signifies a disruption in your connection to the network drive, often associated with the A drive.
+To resolve this issue, follow these steps:
+1. **Check Network Connection:** Ensure that you have a stable and active connection to the required network drives, including the A drive.
-This error occurs when your connection to the network drive (usually A drive) is lost.
-Make sure you are connected to all the network drives required for the program's execution.
+2. **Reconnect Network Drives:** If the connection is lost, attempt to reconnect the network drives associated with the program's operation.

 <p align="center">
 <img src="res/error5.png" alt="Error 5" width="400"/>
 </p>

-This error occurs when the chromedriver has been disturbed by a user.
-Exit and rerun the program.
-Make sure you do not interact with browser when the program is running.
-It could also show up if the browser is not able to keep up with the program speed.
-In that case it is recommended to add some delay to the execution.
+Should you encounter this error, it indicates potential disruptions to the chromedriver – often stemming from user interactions.
+To address this, implement the following steps:
+1. **Exit and Rerun:** If the chromedriver's functionality is compromised, exit the program and rerun it.
+Crucially, refrain from interacting with the browser during the program's execution.
+2. **Browser Performance Consideration:** In some instances, this error could arise due to the browser's inability to match the program's speed.
+To mitigate this, consider introducing a slight delay into the program's execution.

 <p align="center">
 <img src="res/error6.png" alt="Error 6" width="400"/>
 </p>

-This error occurs when NetSuite cannot find the value for one of the input fields.
-Make sure all your inputs are correct and exist on NetSuite (in the respective environment).
+Encountering this error signifies that NetSuite is unable to locate the value for one of the input fields.
+To rectify this issue, implement the following steps:
-Add some delay to see which input is causing the error.
+1. **Validate Input Accuracy:** Ensure that all input values provided are accurate and correspond to existing records within NetSuite, particularly in the relevant environment.
+2. **Introduction of Delay:** To isolate the input responsible for the error, introduce a delay into the program's execution.
+This step can help identify which specific input is causing the issue.

 <p align="center">
 <img src="res/error7.png" alt="Error 7" width="400"/>
 </p>

-This error comes up during Quote Log entry and occurs usually because the Quote Log is in use by someone else.
+Should this error surface during Quote Log entry, it typically signifies that the Quote Log is currently being accessed by another user.
+To address this situation, consider the following:
+1. **Concurrent Access:** Check whether the Quote Log is currently being used by another individual.
+Collaborative access to the Quote Log by multiple users can lead to this error.
+2. **Wait and Retry:** If you suspect simultaneous access is causing the issue, wait for a brief period before attempting to access the Quote Log again.
+This provides time for the current user to complete their task.